Weight Watchers Friendly Banana Bread Baked Oatmeal Muffin Cups

 Here’s an individual banana baked oatmeal (3PP) topped with 1/2 a sliced banana (0 PP), strawberries (0 PP), a drizzle of maple syrup (1 PP), 1/2 cup coconut milk (1 PP) and a tablespoon of sliced almonds (1 PP) – a filling satisfying breakfast for 6 PointsPlus value…

-If you liked this post on Individual Banana Baked Oatmeal, check out these links:
+If you liked these Individual Banana Bread Baked Oatmeal Muffin Cups, check out these recipes:

 My post filled with a great collection of baked oatmeal recipes and their PointsPlus values